minus34/bike-forces/README.md

 # bike-forces
-Science project with my daughter
+A science project for my daughter; measuring the forces acting on different parts of the body whilst cycling.